microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/adding_vm_images.md

 ```powershell
 Add-AzureRmAccount -EnvironmentName AzureStack
 ```
 You will be prompted for the account login including two factor authentication if it is enabled in your organization.
 You can also log in with a service principal using appropriate parameters of the Add-AzureRmAccount cmdlet.
+Keep this PowerShell console window open, for use later.

-**Note, if you need info on connecting to your Azure Stack via VPN, see the [Azure Stack documentation](https://github.com/Azure/AzureStack-Tools/tree/master/Connect).
+**Note, if you need info on connecting to your Azure Stack via VPN, see the [Azure Stack documentation](https://github.com/Azure/AzureStack-Tools/tree/master/Connect).**

 Once logged in, you're ready to start adding images to your Azure Stack.